hxmhuang/dm/README.md

 ## Install DM library

-1. Because DM library depends on pnetcdf, the path of pnetcdf libarary should be specified before compilation
+1. Because DM library depends on pnetcdf, the path of pnetcdf library should be specified before compilation

 	`$ export PATH_PNETCDF=[YOUR PNETCDF PATH]`